-Winner of numerous awards and competitions, Ms Lee has been the winner of the Concerto Competition at Mannes School of Music, first prize winner at the Beethoven National String Competition Thailand, and is a grant recipient from the New York Foundation for the Arts, Peter M. Gross Fund, and the Late Princess Galyani Vadhana Foundation.
+Winner of numerous awards and competitions, Ms Lee has been the winner of the Mannes Concerto Competition, first prize winner at the Beethoven National String Competition Thailand, and is a grant recipient from the New York Foundation for the Arts, Peter M. Gross Fund, and the Late Princess Galyani Vadhana Foundation.
 She made her New York debut at Lincoln Center’s Alice Tully Hall in 2014, performing Prokofiev Violin Concerto No. 1, and her Bangkok debut performing Mendelssohn Violin Concerto in 2010 with Bangkok Charity Orchestra.

-A passionate orchestral musician, Ms. Lee played with the Canadian Opera Company Orchestra in the 2015-2016 season, has been a member of the Bangkok Symphony Orchestra since 2008, and is also a member of the Verbier Festival Orchestra.
-In the past seasons, she has been under the batons of conductors including Charles Dutoit, Iván Fischer, Valery Gergiev, Manfred Honeck, Zubin Mehta, Esa-Pekka Salonen, Gábor Takács-Nagy, Antonio Pappano, Johannes Debus, Michael Tilson Thomas, and many others.
-With various orchestras, she has performed throughout the world at venues such as Carnegie Hall, Koerner Hall, Maison Symphony de Montréal, Smetana Hall, and major concert venues across Asia.
+A passionate orchestral musician, Ms. Lee performed as a guest with Royal Scottish National Orchestra, Canadian Opera Company, Dubrovnik Symphony, Charleston Symphony to name a few.
+She has been a member of Royal Bangkok Symphony Orchestra since 2008, and a member of Verbier Festival Chamber Orchestra.
+In the past seasons, she has performed under the batons of conductors including Sir Andrew Davis, Charles Dutoit, Iván Fischer, Valery Gergiev, Manfred Honeck, Paavo Järvi, Zubin Mehta, Gianandrea Noseda, Esa-Pekka Salonen, Antonio Pappano, Gábor Takács-Nagy, Michael Tilson Thomas, and many others.
+With various orchestras, Ms. Lee has performed throughout the world at venues such as Carnegie Hall, Koerner Hall, Maison Symphony de Montréal, Smetana Hall, Usher Hall, and major concert venues across Asia.
 Ms. Lee also served as concertmaster and principal for Oberlin Orchestra, Mannes Orchestra, Spoleto Festival Orchestra and New World Symphony.